Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Restart your PC.

-This was our suggested list regarding how to deal with your scroll wheel stuck on zoom issue.
+This was our suggested list regarding how to deal with the mouse wheel stuck on zoom issue.
 At least one of them should be able to solve this problem.

-Also, you can always find how to fix the scroll wheel not working in Chrome, so you’ll never worry again about this type of issue.
+Also, find out how to fix the scroll wheel not working in Chrome, so you’ll never worry about this issue again.

 In addition, let us know which of the recommended options worked for you.
 Thus, feel free to leave a comment in the section below.